4gvjj49n45-dotcom/PokemonEmeraldBasePlus/README.md

 * 55 - Drake

 ### EVless mode
 Don't want to have an advantage against enemy Pokemon?
-Well you can play the game without EVs (choice at the beginning of the game is permanent).
+Well you can play the game without EVs (can change later by speaking to an aide in prof. Birch's lab).

 ![alt text](readmeImgs/EVchoice.PNG "CHOICE IS PERMANENT")